snehajhait/pizza-sale-sql-analysis/README.md

 # 🍕 Pizza Sales Analysis Using SQL

 This project showcases the power of SQL in analyzing real-world sales data from a fictional pizza restaurant.
-By writing structured queries and performing data joins, aggregations, and time-based analysis, we extract actionable business insights from raw transactional data.
+We extract actionable business insights from raw transactional data by writing structured queries and performing data joins, aggregations, and time-based analysis.

 ---